Alpine Immune Sciences Inc. (ALPN) and Surface Oncology Inc. (NASDAQ:SURF) Comparing side by side | New Business Observer

 |-47.88%

-For the past year Alpine Immune Sciences Inc. has 15.22% stronger performance while Surface Oncology Inc. has -47.88% weaker performance.
+For the past year Alpine Immune Sciences Inc. had bullish trend while Surface Oncology Inc. had bearish trend.

 Summary